Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 <img width="1726" height="196" alt="grafik" src="https://github.com/user-attachments/assets/d8eb22f5-a21a-4cd0-9967-049f66970769" />

-We can also see that the counter reaches a limit of 63 (bin) which is equal to 99 (dec).
+We can also see that the counter reaches a limit of 63 (hex) which is equal to 99 (dec).

 <img width="2228" height="227" alt="grafik" src="https://github.com/user-attachments/assets/d2add1bc-4289-4e81-bc23-fc9151af7f83" />